 The trauma of the assassination was threefold:

 1) JFK WAS THE FIRST TV PRESIDENT.
 The public related to him as a romantic lead as much as a head of state.
-This guy was no Eisenhower or Truman.
+Eisenhower and Truman were like Fred Mertz, but JFK was Ricky Ricardo.
 He was young, with it, and had a movie star wife.
-He was the nation’s leading man, and his sudden murder, so early in the plot, affected people accordingly.
+He was the nation’s leading man, and his sudden murder, so early in the plot, jarred people accordingly.

 2) THE ACTUAL KILLING WAS CAUGHT ON TAPE.
 In today’s era of ubiquitous cameras and universal Internet access, footage of gruesome deaths is commonplace for the morbidly curious.
-But that’s all so new.
-Before 2000, to have something like the Zapruder footage that can be slowed down and replayed over and over again to hone in on the actual moment of death, is a rarity.
+But that’s all pretty new.
+Before 2000, to have something like the Zapruder footage that can be slowed down and replayed over and over again to hone in on the actual moment of a bullet’s impact, is a rarity.
 People just didn’t see footage of killings, period.
 To have the first such grim documentation be that of no less a figure than the President of the U.S.A. amplifies the shock value drastically.

-Over the ensuing years, such primetime technicolor news footage would become more normalized with our incursion into Vietnam.
+Over the ensuing years, that kind of primetime news footage would become more normalized with our incursion into Vietnam.
 In fact, the first Technicolor self-immolation of a Vietnamese Buddhist monk had already taken place five months before Kennedy’s assassination, and the apex of this primetime death gallery would come when a Vietnamese officer calmly shoots a blindfolded prisoner in the head on the streets of Saigon in 1968.

 Americans watched this with dinner.

-With all the trauma witnessed that grim weekend in Dallas, is it any wonder that the children of the early 60s would grow into the rebels of the late 60s?
+With all the trauma witnessed that grim weekend in Dallas, is it so surprising that the children of the early 60s would grow into the rebels of the late 60s?

 3) THE GRIM AFTERMATH.
 With the Kennedy assassination still so raw and fresh some 50 years later, it’s surprisingly easy to forget just how close we came to losing another U.S. President to an assassin’s bullet 32 years ago.

-And yet, despite being shot at close range and rushed into surgery, the septuagenarian Reagan made a full recovery with zero complications, and went on to serve two full terms with record popularity, as if he’d never been hit at all.
+And yet, despite being shot at close range and rushed into emergency surgery, the septuagenarian Reagan made a full recovery with zero complications, and went on to serve two full terms with record popularity.
+It was as if he’d never been hit at all.

 Because Reagan made a full and almost immediate recovery, we don’t have to play the what-if game with him.
 But with Kennedy that’s all we do.
-What if Kennedy had lived, completed his term and been reelected?
+What if Kennedy had lived?
+What if Kennedy had completed his term and been reelected to a second one?

 So much of the 60s and even 70s would have played out differently.
-For starters, LBJ’s presidential arc would have been so much different, and needless to say so would Nixon’s.
+For starters, LBJ’s presidential arc would have been vastly different, and needless to say so would Nixon’s.

 No Nixon, no Watergate.
 Without Watergate it’s unlikely an outsider like Jimmy Carter would have gotten anywhere near the White House in 1976.
 Which means that it really wasn’t until Reagan in 1980 that America returned to a state of normalcy similar to that which existed before Kennedy was assassinated.